 DevOps is typically a hybrid between ‘Development’ and ‘Operations’.
 It is a set of practices for agile software design.
 Since its main understanding lies in two broad concepts like development and operations, it naturally offers many different varieties to choose from.
 Amazon Web Services (AWS) has its version of DevOps where they not only uniquely implement DevOps but have also defined it separately.

-As per AWS, DevOps offers the flexibility of not having ‘siloed’ teams anymore separately for development and operations.
+AWS DevOps services offer the flexibility of not having ‘siloed’ teams anymore separately for development and operations.
 Instead, they can work as one team and merge their functions to ease up processes.
 Some DevOps models also merge the security aspect of the development lifecycle in addition to taking it all the way through testing to deployment to operations.

 Some of the major benefits of DevOps considered by Amazon at AWS include increased speed, enhanced reliability, faster delivery, a better scale of management and operative tasks, better collaboration, and heightened security.
 All of these benefits add up to more efficient performance.